Acute inpatient rehabilitation

-Firelands Regional Medical Center’s Ohio rehabilitation center offers an intensive, inpatient therapy program for patients transitioning from a hospital stay or recovering from surgery.
+Firelands Regional Medical Center’s Ohio rehabilitation facility offers an intensive, inpatient therapy program for patients transitioning from a hospital stay or recovering from surgery.

-Among inpatient rehab facilities, patients can expect the following from Firelands Regional Medical Center:
+Among acute inpatient rehab facilities, patients can expect the following from Firelands Regional Medical Center:

 - Therapy is provided a minimum of 15 hours per week, compared to other facilities, which provide only 3 to 5 hours of therapy per week.